DMTF/Redfish-Service-Validator/README.md

 LinkLimit = TypeName:## -- Option to limit the amount of links accepted from collections, default LogEntry:20

+Sample = (integer) Number of random members from large collections to validate.
+The default is to validate all members.
+All members will be validated if a value of zero or a negative number is specified.
+If a LinkLimit and Sample apply to a given collection, the LinkLimit takes precedence.

 PayloadMode = [Default, Tree, Single, TreeFile, SingleFile] -- Options for the target of validation, allowing to specify a file or specific URI and traversal behavior

 PayloadFilePath = Path to URI/File